giers10/auto-git-gui/README.md

 ## Settings

 - **Sky Mode**: Toggle between light and dynamic themes (adjusts color to actual current sky color in your area).
-- **Autostart**: Enable or disable GitCat to start automatically on system boot.
+- **Autostart**: Enable or disable Auto-Git to start automatically on system boot.
-- **Close to Tray**: Minimize GitCat to the system tray instead of closing it completely.
+- **Close to Tray**: Minimize Auto-Git to the system tray instead of closing it completely.
 - **Intelligent Commit Thresholds**: Set file change or time-based thresholds for automatic committing.
 - **Set your AI model**: Default is qwen2.5-coder:7b for Commit Message inference and qwen2.5-coder:32b for README.md generation